 About UsIn Business Since 1930

 In 1985, Patrick’s nephew, Robert Genuardi, became General Manager of the DeLuxe Formal Wear division.
-With well over 40 years experience in the formal wear industry, Robert has satisfied many discriminating customers including: The Valley Regency, Crystal Springs Resort, The Legacy Castle, The Bethwood, The Venetian, Westmount Country Club, The Cosmopolitan, SST Corporation and many more.
+With well over 40 years experience in the formal wear industry, Robert has satisfied many discriminating customers including: The Valley Regency, Crystal Springs Resort, The Legacy Castle, The Grand, The Royal Manor, Westmount Country Club, The Cosmopolitan, SST Corporation and many more.

 The History of the Tuxedo

 The tuxedo was a truly American invention, in that it embodied a rebellion against the cultural standards of Europe.
 Invented by Pierre Lorillard IV of New York for a specific, rather informal occasion, the tuxedo became an essential item of formalwear, in the US and abroad.

 The Lorillards were tobacco magnates, and moved in the highest social circles.
 They owned land in Tuxedo Park, New York, a town about forty miles north of Manhattan.
 For that town’s Autumn Ball of 1886, Pierre Lorillard IV, the heir to the family fortune, decided to wear something less formal than the black tie and tails that had become the standard of men’s formalwear in the early 1800s in Britain.